julienreszka/julienreszka/notes/How-to-make-a-retrospective.md

 The answers must have an introduction, a body and a conclusion.

 If some of the members are incapable of writing sentences they are not fit to make decision and should not participate in the retrospective.

+Allocate a time block to reflect and write.

+Let someone read and summarize the answers in a neutral tone.

+Allocate a time block to read and reflect on the summarized answers.